scikit-learn/enhancement_proposals/slep000/proposal.rst

 Once a SLEP has been ``Accepted``, the reference implementation must be completed.
 When the reference implementation is complete and incorporated into the main source code repository, the status will be changed to ``Final``.
+Since most SLEPs deal with a part of scikit-learn's API, another way of viewing a SLEP as ``Final`` is when its corresponding API interface is considered stable.

 To allow gathering of additional design and interface feedback before committing to long term stability for a feature or API, a SLEP may also be